Documentation that supports real operations

 MOPMethod of Procedure

-Planned maintenance and change activities with risk controls, rollback and signoff.
+Planned maintenance and change activities with risk controls, rollback logic and formal signoff.

 EOPEmergency Operating Procedures